open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/getting-started.md

      open-telemetry/opentelemetry-auto-slim
    ```

-With the OpenTelemetry PHP extension set up and an instrumentation library
+With the OpenTelemetry PHP extension set up and an auto-instrumentation package
 installed, you can now run your application and generate some traces:

 ```sh